 —but he had to get back.
 And this was an entryway to get back to the place Shion had whisked him away from.

 Werner reached forward towards the water but before he could touch its surface, a hand wrapped around his wrist.
 He didn’t need to turn to know that it was Shion.
 He was jerked backwards and—

-When his eyes adjusted, he found that he was no longer staring at the water fountain but at a red brick wall.
+When his eyes adjusted, he found that he was no longer staring at the water fountain but in front of a red brick wall.
 The sunny sky had become replaced by heavy black clouds overhead.
 The air tasted of soot and salt.
 The Twin Cities.

 Shion was trying to deter him, Werner realized as he picked himself off the ground and scanned the area.
-The next question was why she was trying to deter him when she’d set him on this course initially along with Lavi.
+The next question was why she was trying to deter him when she’d set him on this course initially.

 A sniffling from his left drew his attention away.
 A young boy with curly dark hair and amber eyes sat on the dirty ground surrounded by a ring of groaning younger children.
 Gauging by the bruises purpling all of their faces and arms, it appeared as if there had been a fight.